-I am professor in genetic epidemiology and study director at the Department of Medical Epidemiology and Biostatistics.
+I am professor in genetic epidemiology and study director for postgraduate studies at the Department of Medical Epidemiology and Biostatistics.
 I am also deputy head of department and member of MEB's Executive Group.

 - 2006-2013 Head of Swedish Twin Registry

 - 2014-2017 Head of department, Department of Medical Epidemiology and Biostatistics

 The work in my group is primarily concerned with using genetically informative samples (twins, families) to understand genetic and environmental influences on both health and behavior.
 The studies are usually based on the Swedish Twin Registry (located at the Department and comprising more than 140.000 twins) and other Swedish Registries such as the Multigenerational Register (comprising all individuals born in Sweden since 1931).

 My group performs quantitative genetic studies - that is, evaluate the relative importance of genes and environments for a phenotype - and "cotwin-control"-studies, where the importance of an exposure is evaluated after controlling for genetic predisposition for the disease.
 The research is interdisciplinary and includes, among others, medical, genetic, epidemiological, sociological and psychological research questions.